discolabs/django-shopify-auth/README.md

 Setting `SHOPIFY_APP_DEV_MODE` to `True` allows you to test your apps locally by skipping the external OAuth phase for your app.
 As it means you can log into your app as any store, you should obviously ***never*** set this to `True` in production.

-Once you've added your settings, all you need to do is make a call to `shopify_auth.initialize()` during startup.
-In Django 1.6 and earlier, the common practice is to make these sorts of initialization calls in `urls.py`, as it's initialized after everything in `settings.py` has been loaded but before the app is fully loaded.
-This will change in Django 1.7 with app configurations, but for now we recommend using the `urls.py` method.

 Questions or Problems?